SeanKilleen/seankilleen.github.io/_drafts/sharing-my-reading-list-in-real-time-with-azure-functions.md

 * **The Feedly API.** Feedly is kind enough to provide a developer API for access to your feeds (I think even for non-pro users?).
 This is what will give us access to our feeds.
 * **Azure Functions** is a perfect fit for this.
 A small, light-weight, cost-effective, easily-deployable solution to interact with APIs.
 We'll use functions to keep the Feedly auth token up to date (it needs to be refreshed), and to filter the OPML feed file to to the contents that we want.
 * **Azure KeyVault**.
 Since we're dealing with authorization tokens, I'm not just going to be dumping them any old place, even though it would probably be pretty fast to dump them plain-text into a private Azure storage blob.
 Safety first!
+* **Azure Storage Blobs**.
+We'll have the function post the current list to a storage blob, where we can expose its contents publicly and link to it directly from this static site.

 ## Getting Started